Alaska: Deep Backcountry

 What are the accommodations on this adventure?

-For the five nights we camp in the wilderness, Modern Adventure provides expedition-quality tents, as well as group-sized tarp shelters for enjoying meals in.
-Not only does including the finest equipment make camp life more comfortable, it also adds a level of safety to trips ensuring that we have all the gear we need to stay safe and comfortable.
-Our last night on this trip is at Farm Lodge, a beautiful remote lodge in Port Alsworth, on the shore of Lake Clark.
+For the five nights we camp in the wilderness Modern Adventure provides expedition quality double-occupancy tents, as well as group-sized tarp shelters for enjoying meals in.
+Not only does including the finest equipment make camp life more comfortable, it also adds a level of safety to trips that could otherwise be relentlessly unforgiving to the unprepared.
+We’ll also enjoy our last night on this trip at Farm Lodge, a remote lodge in Port Alsworth on the shore of Lake Clark.

 Who is going on this trip?